EVERY CANCER PATIENT IS UNIQUE

 Each patient receives the benefit of parallel testing in 3 to 5 separate cytometric profiling technologies for greater test accuracy.
-All laboratory results are benchmarked though statistical analysis involving the most well-characterized cytometric cancer profiling database in existence.
+All laboratory results are benchmarked though statistical analysis involving the

-Dr. Weisenthal personally examines and interprets each microscope slide, analyzes and calculates all test data, and recommends the personalized treatment plan which offers each patient the highest probability for success.
+Dr. Weisenthal personally examines and interprets each microscope slide, analyzes and calculates all test data, and recommends the personalized treatment plan that offers each patient the highest probability for success.
 Typically, he devotes over eight hours to each patient’s cytometric profiling analysis.